waterbear-cloud/paco/docs/quickstart101.rst

 ``simple-web-app`` template.
 This will give you basic network, with a simple application that is deployed into two environments.

-You will be asked for a ``project_title`` and ``project_name``.
-The title is a human-readable string, so you can use space and other characters.
-The name will be used not only as the directory name of your project, but will also be a key which is used in the name of AWS resources.
-The name should be short, only contain alphanumeric, underscore or hyphen characters.
+You will be asked for a ``project_name`` and ``project_title``.
+The ``project_name`` must follow the naming restrictions (short with only alphanumeric, underscore and hyphen characters).
+The title is a human-readable string, so you can use spaces and other characters, and you don't have to worry about the length.

 .. code-block:: text

+    project_name [myproj]: myproj
-    project_title [My AIM Project]: First Project
+    project_title [My AIM Project]: My AIM Project
-    project_name [first_project]: first_project

-Next you will be asked for network and application titles and names.
+Next you will be asked for network and application names and titles.
 In this simple walkthrough, you will create one network and one application.
 In more complex AIM uses, you can create a single network and deploy mulitple applications into it.

 .. code-block:: text

+    network_environment_name [mynet]: mynet
-    network_environment_title [My AIM NetworkEnvironment]: Basic Network
+    network_environment_title [My AIM NetworkEnvironment]: My AIM NetworkEnvironment application_name [myapp]: myapp
-    network_environment_name [basic_network]: basic_network
-    application_title [My AIM Application]: Apache Web Server application_name [apache_web_server]: apache_web_server
+    application_title [My AIM Application]: My AIM Application

 You will be asked for a default AWS Region name, if you don't know